CBD and alcohol: Everything to know

 Taking CBD for alcoholism has shown potential in preliminary studies.
 CBD may help reduce cravings and relapse in those with alcoholism, according to the following research.

 This 2019 study found that CBD reduced the overall level of alcohol drinking in animal models of alcohol use disorder.
-CBD reduced alcohol intake, desire for alcohol, relapse, anxiety and impulsivity.
+CBD reduced alcohol intake, desire for alcohol, relapse, stress and impulsivity.

-This 2015 review of 14 scientific studies (9 on animals and 5 on humans) suggests that CBD oil may help reduce addictions to cocaine, opioids, stimulants, tobacco, and cannabis.
+This 2015 review of 14 scientific studies (9 on animals and 5 on humans) suggests that CBD oil may help reduce use of cocaine, opioids, stimulants, tobacco, and even cannabis.

 Meanwhile, this 2021 study looked at 120 people who used cannabis and alcohol.
 It found that those taking CBD for 5 days drank on fewer occasions.
 They also drank less alcohol when they did drink.